CORONA (satellite)

-The CORONA program was a series of American strategic reconnaissance satellites produced and operated by the Central Intelligence Agency (CIA) Directorate of Science & Technology with substantial assistance from the U.S. Air Force.
+The CORONA program was a series of American strategic reconnaissance satellites produced and operated by the Central Intelligence Agency (CIA) Directorate of Science and Technology with substantial assistance from the U.S. Air Force.
 The CORONA satellites were used for photographic surveillance of the Soviet Union (USSR), China, and other areas beginning in June 1959 and ending in May 1972.

 History

 In 1957, the Soviet Union launched Sputnik 1, the first artificial Earth satellite.
 Officially, Sputnik was launched to correspond with the International Geophysical Year, a solar period that the International Council of Scientific Unions declared would be ideal for the launching of artificial satellites to study Earth and the Solar System.
 However, the launch led to public concern about the perceived technological gap between the West and the Soviet Union.
 The unanticipated success of the mission precipitated the Sputnik Crisis, and prompted President Dwight D. Eisenhower to authorize the Corona program, a top-priority reconnaissance program managed by the Air Force and CIA.
 Satellites were developed to photograph denied areas from space, provide information about Soviet missiles, and replace risky U-2 reconnaissance flights over Soviet territory.